NixOS/rfcs/rfcs/0000-commonmark-docs.md

 The current DocBook format is semantically richer.
-There are specific tags for definitions, environment variables, user accounts, various types of callouts, etc. CommonMark's data model isn't nearly as rich, so in converting to CommonMark, some information is lost.
+There are specific tags for definitions, environment variables, user accounts, various types of callouts, etc. CommonMark's data model isn't nearly as rich, so in converting to CommonMark, even with extensions, some information is lost.
 However, experience in other very large ecosystems with many users tells us that authors are happy to make do with an inexpressive but familiar format, which in any case *can* be extended with the wise use of `<span>`-like HTML tags and custom tags that expand to HTML.
 That appears to be seldom necessary in practice (see e.g. the five documentation examples in [Motivation][motivation]).

 # Alternatives